WHERE QUALITY MATTERS

 Resolution and interpretation of experimental results, in graphic and tabulated form, be well inferred to preserve the narrative of the experimental exercise

-The discussion part, in particular, be lucid and conclusion convincing in conformity with the objectives of the research project..
+The discussion part, in particular, is lucid and conclusion convincing in conformity with the objectives of the research project.

 Ethics for reviewers

-A referee, as an expert, is obliged to review the paper submitted for evaluation in compliance with the moral values entrusted and asserted by international norms to help filtering the subject lapses or typographic errors in the paper.
+A referee, as an expert, is obliged to review the paper submitted for evaluation in compliance with the moral values entrusted and asserted by international norms to help to filter the subject lapses or typographic errors in the paper.